SiyiP/linked-blog-starter-md/11 HEENT/PASSLAB - CN and Blood = Neuropath TBL.md

 #HEENT
+on written exams - dn't expect to know the syndrome names
+- know what causes it and why

 The oculomotor nuclei (CNIII) are located just ventral to the periaqueductal gray.
 Its visceral motor division is the Edinger Westphal nucleus (parasympathetic; pupil constriction., accommodation, eyelid elevation).
 CNIII axons exit ventrally into the interpeduncular fossa.